abiodunadedokun/customer-churn-prediction/README.md

-# Customer churn prediction
+# Customer Churn Prediction

 ---

 #### Project Overview
-This project aims to analyze and predict customer churn using machine learning techniques.
+This project aims to analyze and predict customer churn using Random Forest Classifier.
 By leveraging a telecommunication customer dataset, the goal is to identify patterns and factors contributing to churn and provide actionable insights to improve customer retention strategies.
+The Random Forest Classifier is a robust ensemble learning algorithm that constructs multiple decision trees to improve prediction accuracy and minimize overfitting.
+Its ability to handle class imbalance, capture non-linear relationships, and provide feature importance insights makes it ideal for predicting customer churn.

 ---